top of page

 Slip on/off footwear for around the retreat center

-Class notebook and personal journal: While you may video/audio record some demos on your devices, please no audible typing, tapping or clicking for note taking.
+Class notebook and personal journal: While you are allowed to audio record lecture/Q&A/meditation practices on your devices, please no audible typing, tapping or clicking for note taking.

 Will this be recorded?

-We will be video recording Gilles' demonstrations in class, and audio recording guided meditations and some Q&A sessions.
-This material will be available to students of this retreat only.
+Yes, we will be video recording Gilles' demonstrations in class, and audio recording guided meditations and some Q&A sessions.
+This material will be available to students of this retreat for your reference after the courses via google drive.

 Please note: Some photos and non-personal video/audio will be shared with our larger community via newsletter, email and social media.